khushbooag4/khushbooag4/README.md

 - 👀 I’m interested in Exploring new opportunities
 - 💞️ I’m looking to collaborate on Open Source Projects where I can use these skills.
 Get some hands-on Experience
 - I love Reading Books.
 My Best Book till is Paulo Coelho's Alchemist and The Kite Runner by Khaled Hosseini
-- Currently working on some technologies in the market and learning more about their pros and cons.
-Building Tools for Human 🚀🦾
+- Working on technologies in the market and learning more about their pros and cons.
+Building Tools for Humans 🚀🦾

 ### 🤝 Connect with me:
 <a href="mailto: kushbooagarwal3584@gmail.com">![Mail To](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>